espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/Vital Shot.md

 # Vital Shot `pf2:2`

 Your careful shot against an unsuspecting opponent pierces a vital artery or organ.
 Make a ranged Strike.
-If the target is [[Off-Guard]], the Strike deals an extra die of weapon damage, and the foe takes persistent bleed damage equal to the amount of precision damage from your One Shot, One Kill.
+If the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]], the Strike deals an extra die of weapon damage, and the foe takes persistent bleed damage equal to the amount of precision damage from your One Shot, One Kill.